hylu-dev/hylu-blog/content/posts/2023/09/binary-math/index.md

 Bit Representation = 10000000000000000000000000000001
 ```

-The unsigned bit takes precedence resulting in the negative sign bit from the `-3` being the most significant postivive bit in the result.
+The unsigned bit takes precedence resulting in the negative sign bit from the `-3` being the most significant postive bit in the result.